-Turkey 'ready' to reform terror laws for EU visa-free travel
+Turkey 'ready' to reform terror laws for EU visa deal

 "Visa liberalisation is a low-hanging fruit," he said, saying the demanded reforms could be sorted within a year.

 "This is not a big thing for us, Ukraine can do that, Georgia can do that, why not Turkey?
-It is not a difficult for us."
+It is not a difficulty for us."

 Other outstanding benchmarks include reforming data protection laws, which Kaymakci also said would not be difficult, although an agreement with the EU police agency, Europol, could take more time.

-Note: This article was updated at 16:42 on 5 February 2018 to include a statement from Kaymakci that anti-terror law reforms would also depend on greater EU support.